 1) The Media Presentation Description (MPD) that is processed in the DASH Access Client.

 2) The Segment formats that are passed through the DASH Access Client and processed in the Media Playback and Content Decryption Platform.
-Note that the DASH Access Client may parse Segments to extract for example Inband Events or producer reference times.
+Note that the DASH Access Client may parse Segments to extract, for example, In-band Events or producer reference times.

 Other resources may be referenced in the MPD, for example DRM related information.